frostnova335-ai/test7/README.md

  * distributed with this work for additional information
  * regarding copyright ownership.
 The ASF licenses this file
  * to you under the Apache License, Version 2.0 (the
- * "License"); you may not use this file except in compliance
+ * "License"); you may use this file except in compliance
  * with the License.
 You may obtain a copy of the License at *
  *   http://www.apache.org/licenses/LICENSE-2.0